Pooled-Evidence Factuality Checks for MCP Agents (Cross-Source Conflation)¶

 When an MCP agent draws on multiple sources, a pooled-evidence factuality verifier passes claims supported somewhere but attributed to the wrong source.

 - Stable tool and source IDs in the trace.
 Captured MCP traces expose tool IDs, source IDs, and raw outputs.
-Free-text tool returns that mash several URLs into one snippet cannot be routed deterministically and the technique does not apply.
+Free-text tool returns that mash several URLs into one snippet cannot be routed deterministically, so the technique does not apply.

-- High-stakes domain.
-The original evaluation is medical (arxiv:2606.18037); analogous risk lives in clinical decision support, legal research, regulated finance — anywhere a wrong attribution is itself the safety failure, not just a citation polish issue.
+- A high-stakes domain.
+The original evaluation is medical (arxiv:2606.18037).
+The same risk shows up in clinical decision support, legal research, and regulated finance: anywhere a wrong attribution is itself the safety failure, not just a citation polish issue.

 For low-stakes, single-source agents, the cost of per-source claim routing is not worth paying.

-Most factuality verifiers — including lightweight NLI-based RAG checkers in production today — ask one question: is this claim supported anywhere in the pooled evidence?
-(Sansford et al., 2024 — arxiv:2411.01022) An MCP agent that emits a citation is making two claims, not one: the factual claim and "source X supports this claim."
+Most factuality verifiers ask one question: is this claim supported anywhere in the pooled evidence?
+That includes the lightweight NLI-based RAG checkers in production today (Sansford et al., 2024 — arxiv:2411.01022).
+An MCP agent that emits a citation is making two claims, not one: the factual claim, and "source X supports this claim."
 Pooled-evidence verifiers conflate the two checks.
 A claim with a wrong source ID but accurate content passes.

 Alvarez et al. name this cross-source conflation: a claim "may be supported somewhere while being attributed to the wrong source" (arxiv:2606.18037).
-On 50 controlled clinical conflation probes against source-blind baselines, every injected attribution swap was retained — the verifier could not distinguish the swap from a correct answer.
+On 50 controlled clinical conflation probes against source-blind baselines, every injected attribution swap was retained.
+The verifier could not tell the swap apart from a correct answer.

 Source attribution is "an independent axis for factuality verification" (arxiv:2606.18037).
 Two distinct failures live on the axis a pooled-evidence verifier cannot see: